 Alternatively, London is an option.
 But keep in mind it takes around 4.5 hours to drive from London to Polperro!

 Though, this can work in your favor, as this drive gives you the opportunity to stop at some incredible sites and attractions.
 Such as Stonehenge, the Jurassic Coast, Dartmoor National Park, loads of cool English castles, and more.

-Personally, I love booking my rental cars through Skyscanner.
+Personally, I love booking my rental cars through Kayak.
 They show loads of great options and I always seem to find the most affordable price using this site.